magenta/magenta/magenta/pipelines/README.md

 ### BadTopologyException

-Thrown when a `Pipeline` does not feed into anyhing, or there is a directed cycle.
+Thrown when there is a directed cycle.

 BadTopologyException is thrown in these examples:
 ```python